erinbuckels/starter-academic/content/project/parental-care-and-tenderness-questionnaire/index.md

 ## PCAT-pn
 _10-item short-form_<br><br>

-**Part A**
+### Part A - Instructions

-Instructions: The first part of this questionnaire relates to your personality and personal preferences.
+The first part of this questionnaire relates to your personality and personal preferences.
 Please rate how much you agree or disagree with the following statements:

 | Strongly</br>Disagree | Disagree | Neutral | Agree | Strongly</br>Agree |
 | --------------------- | -------- | ------- | ----- | ------------------ |